svub/svenbuschbeck.net-v2/content/blog/2023-02-27-rotki-python.md

 And it was smooth sailing from then on.

 Okay almost.
 To work on the front-ends which are written in Vue.js, Vue Devtools are essential.
-Though the docs show how to run the front-end in the browser, where you can install devtools easily, it would be nice to have it running in the Electron window where it will also run in production.
+Though the docs show how to run the front-end in the browser, where you can install Devtools easily, it would be nice to have it running in the Electron window where it will also run in production.